Vietnam.vn - Nền tảng quảng bá Việt Nam

 A comprehensive analysis by scientists at the Huntsman Cancer Institute in Utah has shed light on the potential benefits of coffee and tea in reducing cancer risk.

-Coffee and cancer risk
+Coffee and the risk of cancer

 Tobacco and alcohol remain the leading risk factors, but experts are now exploring dietary factors, including coffee and tea.

-The protective potential of coffee against cancer
+The potential protective effects of coffee against cancer.

 Chlorogenic acid, in particular, shows potential in the treatment of anxiety and post-traumatic stress disorder (PTSD).